CommunicationUpdated April 2, 202614 min read

 Common Texting Mistakes

 Double and triple texting when they have not responded.
 If someone has not replied to your last message, sending additional messages signals anxiety rather than interest.
 They might be busy, at work, or simply processing their response.
-Give them space to respond at their own pace.
-If they do not respond within 24 hours, one follow-up is reasonable; beyond that, the silence is likely your answer.
+Give them space.
+If they have not responded within 24 hours, one follow-up is reasonable; beyond that, the silence is likely your answer.

 Having relationship conversations over text.
 Discussions about exclusivity, feelings, concerns, or the future of your connection should happen in person or at minimum over a phone call.
 Text strips away tone, expression, and nuance, turning sensitive conversations into minefields of misinterpretation.
-If something important needs to be discussed, say "I'd love to talk about something when we see each other" rather than launching into it digitally.
+If something important needs discussing, say "I'd love to talk about something when we see each other" rather than launching into it digitally.
 See also: online dating safety tips.

 Using texting to avoid vulnerability.
 Some people default to text because it feels safer than face-to-face conversation.
 You can edit, delete, and carefully curate your words in ways that feel protective but ultimately prevent authentic connection.
 Use text for logistics and light connection; save real emotional exchange for real presence.